Electromed/EmSevenSegment/README.md

   Creates EmSevenSegment object, initializes the library with the interface pins, and sets up with the display properties.

   `disp`: is a variable of type EmSevenSegment.

+  'type': C for common cathode;
+  A for common anode;

   `digits`: is the number of single 7-segment displays connected in series.